Travel Agent Commissions, Explained. [Infographic + Charts]

 2) FLAT COMMISSION RATES

+Moving onto the second type of travel agent commissions.
 There are some vendors whose travel agent commission model is a flat rate.
 Yes, there are some vendors where the commission is actually standard and predictable!
 Hooray!

 Hotels and car rental companies typically pay travel agents 10% commission and that’s that.
 There are small variances but car and hotel only bookings are probably the most predictable commission level in this whole mess.

-Local, boutique tour operators that pay a travel agent commission will typically pay 10% commission and won’t have tiers.
-If you’re sending them tons of business, I’d encourage you to negotiate, but most travel agencies can expect 10% or net rates when it comes to boutique tour operator commissions.
+Boutique tour operators that pay a travel agent commission will typically pay 10% commission and won’t have tiers.
+If you’re sending them tons of business, I'd encourage you to negotiate, but most travel agencies can expect 10% or net rates when it comes to boutique tour operator commissions.

-What vendors typically have flat commission rate: Tour operators (boutique and non-sun-n-fun), hotels, rail, car
+Vendors that typically have flat commission rate: Tour operators (boutique and non-sun-n-fun), hotels, rail, car

 3) AIRLINE COMMISSIONS